 The fact that Cucumbers do not produce pollen is a major reason why thrips are a major pest.
 The “slow-release” bag was created specifically for the Cucumber so that cucumeris could continuously be generated and move out onto the plant.
 The cucumeris, however, can only feed on the early instar thrips.
 The eggs of the thrip are injected into the plant tissue, making them unavailable to predators.
 For many thrips, pupation is away from the plant, further impairing the predators’ ability to gain the upper hand.
 Adult thrips are rapid movers and capable of flight.
 Therefore Ac needs help.
+Anystis baccarum must be used with cucumeris to get the optimum thrips predation.
 Ss at the pupating site will help prevent the thrip from successfully cycling in the house.
 Orius are aggressive predators and will feed on all mobile stages of thrips as well as loopers, aphids, and whitefly, but are expensive and will leave the house if conditions are not to their liking.

 Major inflows of thrips occur when they are disturbed from their outside habitat.
 Develop a communication with local farmers so that you are aware when they are about to harvest or mow their crop of alfalfa or hay.
 Unfortunately they usually only mow on a sunny day, which means the wind will be up and the vents will be open, but reducing the opening gap and duration can have a significant reduction in the number of thrips that will move into the house.

-The use of blue sticky cards helps track the arrival of thrips because only thrips like blue, to a significant level.
+The use of blue sticky cards helps track the arrival of thrips because fewer insects like blue.
+This makes the number of thrips easy to count.
+Conversely, yellow sticky cards will trap more thrips, but more of everything else as well.
+This can make counting difficult when total numbers are high.
 The incorporation of vanilla or almond extract to the traps will increase the trapping of the adults and can have a control effect.

 Soapy baths, strategically placed, can have a significant impact on thrips density.
 As thrips are poor fliers, all trapping should be done either on the floor, or below the flower height.
 Try placing the baths at your entrance doors to catch the thrips before they get onto the crop.

-Plants such as fennel or sunflower will give the thrips a sweeter alternative to cucumber flowers and will concentrate the Orius with the thrips.
+Plants such as fennel or sunflower will give the thrips a sweeter alternative to cucumber flowers and will concentrate some predators with the thrips.
 They will also attract local Orius species from outside, into the house.